alanzanattadev/atom-molecule-dev-environment/README.md

 handler:
   - local (waits for infos, communicates data over process)

-stagers: ()
+stagers: (responsible of executing strategy and fetching back data to Atom)
-  - remote (launch a local handler which connects to a remote machine and execute the stager that executes the strategy)
+  - remote ssh (launch a local handler which connects to a remote machine and execute the stager that executes the strategy)
+  - remote docker (launch a container on a remote host)
   - local (launch a local process and execute strategy in it)
   - integrated (execute strategy in atom)